-4) Expressive arts leadership roles (such as planning, designing and publishing a color comic book specific to the current issues young people face) can bolster youth’s workforce skills for future success, enhance self esteem and have a positive impact in the community.
+(4) Expressive arts leadership roles (such as planning, designing and publishing a color comic book specific to the current issues young people face) can bolster youth’s workforce skills for future success, enhance self esteem and have a positive impact in the community.

-(5) The YLS model can make learning suicide prevention skills more attractive to other youth, showing them how recovery is possible for their similar-age peers.
+(5) The EAL model can make learning suicide prevention skills more attractive to other youth, showing them how recovery is possible for their similar-age peers.

-Through the arts, the Youth Leadership for Success (YLS) Initiative builds upon and expands the previous AIRY model to ensure long term suicide prevention and to provide an enhanced level of support to teens and young adults at risk for suicide.
-YLS recognizes the value of lived experience of youth recovering from feelings of suicide, and helps them build resilience.
+Through the arts, the Expressive Arts Leadership Program builds upon and expands the previous AIRY model to ensure long term suicide prevention and to provide an enhanced level of support to teens and young adults at risk for suicide.
+AIRY recognizes the value of lived experience of youth recovering from feelings of suicide, and helps them build resilience.
 Our ¨train the trainer¨ model teaches them leadership skills to become peer mentors, studio interns, performing arts planners, curators, group co-facilitators and program assistants.

 As part of the Youth Leadership for Success (YLS) Inititiave, several young emerging artists have held their own art exhibitions at First Fridays Artswalk in downtown Pittsfield.

 RACHAEL BENTZ, SOPHIA BILIA, JACK KELLY, AYAH LEHTONEN & AIDAN SPANIOL